jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ```

-* **low variety-seeking customer behavior**: 94.6% of our customers only purchased one unique product and 5.2% two unique products.
+* **Low variety-seeking customer behavior**: 94.6% of our customers only purchased one unique product and 5.2% two unique products.

 <details>
 <summary>Click to expand</summary>